windsnow1025/UniWebPlatform/node/public/markdown/gpt-documentation.md

 ## Introduction

-Windsnow GPT is powered by OpenAI `gpt-4-0314` model with a maximum token of 8192.
-The `api_key` is provided by windsnow1024.
+Windsnow GPT is powered by OpenAI completion models.
+Any cost will incur to windsnow1024, the owner of the API key.

-Each `gpt-4-0314` request will incur a cost (Prompt: `$0.03 / 1,000 tokens`, Completion: `$0.06 / 1000 tokens`) for the `api_key` which price is between 15 times and 30 times of `gpt-3.5-turbo-0301` which price is `$0.002 / 1,000 tokens`.
-All history in your current webpage will be sent to API.
-If you have a frequent usage, please contact windsnow1024 for donations.
+See [OpenAI Pricing](https://openai.com/pricing), [OpenAI Models](https://platform.openai.com/docs/models), [OpenAI API Reference](https://platform.openai.com/docs/api-reference/) for more information.

-All contents are parsed by Marked.js and MathJax.
+All messages are parsed by Marked.js and MathJax.

-Your data won't be stored in the server currently.
-Login system is still under development, which will enable users to save their conversations to the cloud.
+Login system is under development.
+Cloud storage of conversations is under development.
 More features will be added in the future.

 ## Instructions